Mellon Foundation Funds CRL Archive AnalysisJan 16 2014

 The Andrew W. Mellon Foundation recently awarded the Center for Research Libraries major funding to expand analysis and planning on an international level for archiving and strategic digitization in two areas of library collecting: print journals and newspapers.
 Funding of $848,000 over a two-year period will enable CRL to further collect and analyze granular data on archiving and digitization efforts in these two areas, promoting coordinated, strategic action by libraries and consortia.

 CRL will leverage the infrastructure and data-gathering capabilities it has developed in recent years (with support from the Mellon Foundation and the Institute of Museum and Library Services) to measure and evaluate the scope, costs, features, and benefits of extant print archiving and newspaper digitization efforts.
-CRL will work with major US, UK, Canadian, and European consortia, electronic publishers, and other partner organizations to establish a rational and achievable “division of labor” for further archiving and digitization.
+CRL will work with major US, UK, Canadian, and European consortia, electronic publishers, and other partner organizations to outline a rational and achievable “division of labor” for further archiving and digitization.

 The new funding will support two parallel streams of activity: